jxnblk/rebranch/README.md

 import SignUpForm from './SignUpForm' import VARIANT_SignUpForm from './experiments/VARIANT_SignUpForm'

-// for true A/B tests (not multivariant) the first child
+// for true A/B tests (not multivariant)
-// will render when the experiment state is *not* `'DEFAULT'`
+// the first child will render when the experiment state is 'DEFAULT'
-// the second child will render when the state is
+// the second child will render when the experiment state is *not* `'DEFAULT'` export default class Home extends React.Component {
-// equal to 'DEFAULT'
-export default class Home extends React.Component {
   render () {
     return (